Blockchain-Powered-eSIM/smart-contract-suite/docs/aa-helper/Account4337.md

 contract IEntryPoint entryPoint
 ```

-The ERC-4337 entry point singleton
+The ERC-4337 EntryPoint singleton this account answers to

+_Immutable to keep validation cheap, which means moving to a new EntryPoint version
+        is a new implementation rather than a setter call._

 ### verifier